-If you were injured in a construction accident, you need a lawyer who understands the complexities of workers’ compensation law and can help you get the benefits you deserve.
+If you were injured in a construction accident, getting in contact with a Joliet construction accident lawyer who understands the complexities of workers’ compensation law and can help you get the benefits you deserve.

 Horwitz, Horwitz & Associates can help.
 Our Joliet personal injury attorneys have helped injured workers like you recover from their injuries and get the money they deserve for over three generations.